Cthuulhaa/tiebenn/README.md

 ## :books: Documentation

-:construction: A full Sphinx-based documentation is in the works.
-Stay tuned!
+:pizza: :beer: Hungry for more detailed information?
+A full Sphinx-based documentation is in the works.
+Stay tuned! :construction:

 ## :book: References